Founded

 Although many of us enjoy the making of a marquetry picture or piece, very few find the finishing part of the process to be anywhere near as enjoyable.
 This is where our next article comes in handy.
 It explains how to take the difficulties away from the tedious flattening and varnishing procedures.
 It also has a useful list of recommended finishing supplies to help you along.

-Due to many requests, we are republishing some of Andrew Smith’s ‘Random Jotting’ series which were originally available some decades ago – around the 1970s time.
+Due to many requests, we are republishing some more of Andrew Smith’s ‘Random Jotting’ series which were originally available some decades ago – around the 1970s time.
 Andrew’s “jottings” were very popular in their day and were eagerly read and looked forward to, by all of our membership of the day.
 Our editorial team have brought those original articles up to date, and we hope that today’s readers will relish these “wisdoms of marquetry guidance” as much as those readers of old.

 Vic’s tips are well worth checking out.
 Vic’s years of marquetry experience and knowledge are put into words and text to help us less knowledgeable marquetry artists achieve better results from our art and craft of marquetry.
 This is all in very readable form without too much technical chat for us lesser marquetry mortals!